How to Study the AMH for OPRA and Intern Exams: A Practical Guide

 - Know dose ranges for high-frequency drugs rather than exact figures

-- Understand drug interactions conceptually, not just as memorised pairs
+- Understand drug interactions conceptually, not just as memorised pairs (e.g., understand WHY warfarin + NSAIDs is dangerous, not just that it is)

 Key Takeaways